jtsui23-code/Unleashed-Game/README.md

 # Unleashed - (Python, Pygame)
 ## Description:
-A turn-based roguelike game using Python and Pygame developed by Jack Tsui, Zachary Barrentine, Zach Lewis, and Gage Ahlmark.
+A turn-based roguelike game using Python and Pygame developed by Jack Tsui, Zachary Barrentine, Zach Lewis, Daniel Prince and Gage Ahlmark.
 The inital plan was for the game to be a small prototype, the game has grown into a larger project.

 ### The following game file contents can be accessed below: